The greatness of a nation and its moral progress can be judged by the way its animals are treated" ~Gandhi (1869-1948)

 - Describe the various scientific approaches to defining and assessing equine welfare

-- Examine how equine welfare is measured from animal-based, management-based and environmental-based perspectives
+- Explain how equine welfare is measured from animal-based, management-based and environmental-based perspectives

 - Interpret and critically evaluate horse literature and case studies from a welfare perspective

-- Give examples of horse behaviour and anatomy specific practices and procedures that can compromise horse welfare.
+- Provide examples of horse behaviour and anatomy-specific practices and procedures that can compromise horse welfare

 - Equine Welfare and Ethics